gadgetmg/home/README.md

 TBD

+### Root app

+Following Argo CD's [app of apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern), apps for which Argo CD should sync are managed by an app themselves.
+This is controlled by the [`root`](root) app which generates the desired manifests with [Jsonnet](https://jsonnet.org/) to avoid duplication.

 ## Secrets management

 Secrets in this repository are encrypted with [SOPS](https://getsops.io/) and applied via Kustomize with the [KSOPS](https://github.com/viaduct-ai/kustomize-sops) plugin.
 Secrets are readable with my personal AGE private key as well as a private key created for the production Argo CD deployment.